Amy Waterson

 Research summary

-Amy's PhD research focuses on how scientific discoveries influenced the way writers like George Eliot, Thomas Hardy, and Henry James wrote their novels.
+Amy's PhD research examines how nineteenth-century realism was influenced by contemporary scientific developments, through the novels of George Eliot, Thomas Hardy, and Henry James.

 Current research interests

-Amy's research interests include the interplay between scientific thought and novel writing during the nineteenth century.
-She is also interested in depictions of space, place, and their relation to gender and class.
-Other topics of interest are representations of 'Otherness', literary forms (especially the Bildungsroman), late eighteenth, nineteenth, and early twentieth century literary culture, depictions of children and childhood, and the Victorian circulating library.
+Amy's research interests include the interplay between scientific thought and literary writing during the nineteenth century.
+She is currently interested in expanding her PhD research by exploring the relationship between realism and the scientific romance.
+Other topics of interest include depictions of space, place, and their relation to gender and class, representations of 'Otherness', literary forms (especially the Bildungsroman), late eighteenth, nineteenth, and early twentieth century literary culture, and depictions of children and childhood.
 Amy is particularly interested in individual authors like George Eliot, Thomas Hardy, Henry James, H.G.
 Wells, Elizabeth Gaskell, George Bernard Shaw, Charlotte Bronte, and Charles Dickens.Past research interests

 Literature of the American Counterculture (1837 - 1971)Conference details

-I have presented, or will present, research papers on Henry James's handling of subjectivity in What Maisie Knew, the nineteenth century Bildungsroman, and Thomas Hardy's use of Darwinian thought in his early fiction at conferences, nationally and internationally.
+Amy has presented research papers on Henry James's handling of subjectivity in What Maisie Knew, the nineteenth-century Bildungsroman, and Thomas Hardy's use of Darwinian thought in his early fiction at conferences, nationally and internationally.
+In May 2024 she was invited to chair a panel for the University of Durham's Centre for Nineteenth-Century Studies International symposium, and will present her research on George Eliot's use of sympathy in 'The Mill on the Floss' in September 2024.

 Participant